 A decent compressor doesn’t cost much these days… and for their price (and size) they’re a valuable bit of kit.

-This one here on eBay is only $130 for the top 300L/min model.
+This one here on eBay (the Thumper) is only $130 for the top 300L/min model.

 It’s rated 5.0 stars from 163 sales so it’s pretty good.